TolikPylypchuk/KeyboardSwitch/README.md

 # Keyboard Switch

-Version 4.0.
+Version 4.0 (4.1 in progress).
 Created by Tolik Pylypchuk.

 Keyboard Switch is an application which switches typed text as if it were typed with another keyboard layout.